Skip to main content

 My name is Willy Songok, and I will be your lead guide here in Iten.
 I have been welcoming guests to Kenya for many years, and it always makes me happy to see people from around the world come to enjoy our country, our running culture, and our way of life.

-Before you arrive, I want to share some tips—not big things, but just a few pieces of advice to help you settle in and enjoy your time.
+Before you arrive, we want to share some tips, not big things, but just a few pieces of advice to help you settle in and enjoy your time.
 Kenya is a beautiful place, and when you take things as they come, you will find a lot to smile about.

 Safe travels, and see you soon.”